munificent/craftinginterpreters/book/functions.md

 There are two call expressions here.
 The first pair of parentheses has `getCallback` as its callee.
 But the second call has the entire `getCallback()` expression as its callee.
 It is the parentheses following an expression that indicate a function call.
-You can think of it sort of like a postfix operator that starts with `(`.
+You can think of a call as sort of like a postfix operator that starts with `(`.

 This "operator" has higher precedence than any other operator, even the unary ones.
-So we slot it into the grammar by having the `unary` rule bubble up to a new `call` rule:
+So we slot it into the grammar by having the `unary` rule bubble up to a new `call` rule.

 <span name="curry"></span>